-We are an established team of 27 professional carbohydrate chemists and analysts carrying out applied research and commercial work for clients.
+We are a team of 35 organic chemists, biochemists, and analysts carrying out fundamental, applied and commercial research together with student supervision.

 Our scientists have deep experience in synthetic carbohydrate and medicinal chemistry, synthetic and chemical biology, plant natural products and polysaccharide analysis.

 When we need to move beyond laboratory scale, we work alongside experts in process chemistry and chemical engineering at GlycoSyn—our on-site cGMP (current good manufacturing practice) joint venture partner.

 GlycoSyn specialises in developing the manufacturing methods necessary to make materials in sufficient quantity and quality for clinical trials.